 “Only use confidentiality clauses at the employee’s request, save in exceptional circumstances.”

-In addition, the House of Commons Women and Equalities Committee report, dated 18th July 2018, states:
+The House of Commons Women and Equalities Committee report, dated 18th July 2018, states:

 “We are concerned that NDAs are being widely used to silence victims of sexual harassment in the workplace and to prevent cases being brought into the public eye for fear of bad publicity”